 Why Not Stay Awhile?
 How to Renew Your Lease

 Love where you live?
 Have great neighbors and the local amenities are fabulous?
 Why move?
-Renewing your lease can be an extremely economical move, particularly as you don’t have to plan and pay for a move or disrupt your life with extra time off work.
-If you’re looking to stay put for awhile, here’s everything you need to know about the renewal process.
+Renewing your lease can be an economical move, not needing to plan and pay for a move or disrupt your life with extra time off work.
+If you’re looking to stay put for a while, here’s everything you need to know about the renewal process.

 How to Renew Your Lease

-When your lease is a few months from ending, chances are your landlord or apartment manager will ask you if you want to renew your lease — particularly if you’ve been a great tenant.
+When your lease is a few months from ending, chances are your landlord or apartment manager will ask you if you want to renew your lease.
 Here’s what you need to do:

 Mark Your Calendar with Important Dates